 Fruits and vegetables

-Due to their numerous benefits, it’s a shame to think that fruits and vegetables ought to be avoided by people with Crohn’s.
-The truth is that raw produce also contain a lot of insoluble fiber, and this cause stomach and digestive pains.
+Due to their numerous benefits, it’s a shame to think you should avoid fruits and vegetables if you have Crohn’s.
+The truth is that raw produce also contains a lot of insoluble fiber, and this causes stomach and digestive pains.

-You don’t necessarily have to eliminate every fruit and vegetable from your diet, but some fruits and vegetables can be exceptionally hard on a Crohn’s digestive tract, whether due to the fiber or FODMAP content.
+You don’t necessarily have to eliminate every fruit and vegetable from your diet.
+Still, some fruits and vegetables can be exceptionally hard on a Crohn’s digestive tract, whether due to the fiber or FODMAP content.

 - apples with skins

 Meats with a higher fat content should be avoided, as these can cause flare-ups.

 Proteins to avoid or limit: